 2018 Voe Show

 Agricultural Shows in Shetland are always worth a visit and I always head for the craft area as I find it fascinating to see what other people are making.
 I spend so much time in the knitting/craft area that I don't see everything on show.
-Claire Robertson's crochet
+Fabulous crochet

 It is especially pleasing to see young folk starting to knit, sew and crochet.
 For the main photo for this blog I chose a prize-winning crochet wrap by Claire Robertson, a young mum who loves to crochet - she burned a lot of midnight oil to get this finished for the show.
 You can see more photos of her work on Instagram, where she and her sister Joanne are cloos_yarn.
 Joanne does the knitting and Claire the crochet - both very talented young women.
 Joanne helps me at workshops from time to time, and I hope this will give her the confidence to lead her own workshops.

-hap classes proved popular over the winter Thanks to the success of the 'happenings' at Ollaberry Hall during Shetland Wool Week, there is a renewed interest in learning about knitting haps and keeping traditions alive.
+hap knitted by a young mum-to-be Thanks to the success of the 'happenings' at Ollaberry Hall during Shetland Wool Week, there is a renewed interest in learning about knitting haps and keeping traditions alive.
 Over the winter, knitters have travelled from all parts of Shetland to learn more under the guidance of Betsy Williamson.
 Betsy's enthusiasm is quite infectious and she is very keen to pass on her knowledge.
 As a result there were 3 haps on show; this one was made by Lizzie who is a young mum-to-be.

 In an earlier blog I explained the Colourbox Challenge from Jamieson & Smith, which has been running for a few years.
 At first there was a class for the colourbox at only the Voe Show but over the years this has spread to Cunningsburgh and Walls.